-Services, Agency for Healthcare Research and Quality, National Guideline Clearinghouse Web sites. dietetics practice SP 1.5 Conduct research projects using appropriate research methods, ethical procedures and statistical analysis 2: Professional Practice Expectations: beliefs, values, level of practice. attitudes and behaviors for the professional dietitian Knowledge Requirement Competencies/Learning Outcomes KR 2.1.
-The curriculum must include opportunities to develop a variety of communication skills sufficient for entry into preprofessional practice.
-KR 2.1.a.
-Learning Outcome: Students are able to demonstrate effective and professional oral and written communication and documentation and use of current information technologies when communicating with individuals, groups and the public.
-KR 2.1.b.
-Learning Outcome: Students are able to demonstrate assertiveness, situation.
-Upon completion of supervised practice, graduates are able to: SP 2.1 Practice in compliance with current federal regulations and state statutes and rules, as applicable and in accordance with accreditation standards and the ADA Scope of Dietetics Practice Framework, Standards of Professional Performance and Code of Ethics for the Profession of Dietetics SP 2.2 Demonstrate professional writing skills KR 2.2.
-The curriculum must provide principles an techniques of effective counseling methods.
-KR 2.2.a.
-Learning Outcome: Students are able to demonstrate counseling techniques to facilitate behavior change.
-KR 2.3.
-The curriculum must include opportunities to understand governance of dietetics practice such as the ADA Scope of Dietetics Practice Framework, the Standards of Professional Performance and the Code of Ethics for the Profession of Dietetics; and interdisciplinary relationships in various practice settings.
-KR 2.3.a.
-Learning Outcome: Students are able to locate, understand and apply established guidelines to a professional practice scenario.
-KR 2.3.b.
-Learning Outcome: Students are able to identify and describe the roles of others with whom the RegisteredDietitian collaborates in the delivery of food and nutrition services. in preparing professional communications (e.g. research manuscripts, project proposals, education materials, policies and procedures) SP 2.3 Design, implement and evaluate presentations considering life experiences, cultural diversity and educational background of the target audience SP 2.4 Use effective education and counseling skills to facilitate behavior change SP 2.5 Demonstrate active participation, teamwork and contributions in group settings SP 2.6 Assign appropriate patient care activities to DTRs and/or support personnel considering the needs of the patient/client or situation, the ability of support personnel, jurisdictional law, practice guidelines and policies within the facility SP 2.7 Refer clients and patients to other professionals and services when needs are beyond individual scope of practice SP 2.8 Demonstrate initiative by proactively developing solutions to problems.
-SP 2.9 Apply leadership principles effectively to achieve desired outcomes SP 2.10 Serve in professional and community organizations SP 2.11 Establish collaborative relationships with internal and external stakeholders, including patients, clients, care givers, physicians, nurses and other health professionals, administrative and support
+and Quality, National Guideline Clearinghouse Web sites) in the nutrition care process and model and other areas of dietetics practice

+CRD 1.3 Justify programs, products, services and care using appropriate evidence or data

+CRD 1.4 Evaluate emerging research for application in dietetics practice

+CRD 1.5 Conduct projects using appropriate research methods, ethical procedures and data analysis

+2: Professional Practice Expectations: beliefs, values, attitudes and behaviors for the professional dietitian level of practice.

+KRD 2.1 The curriculum must include opportunities to develop a variety of communication skills sufficient for entry into preprofessional practice.

+KRD 2.1a.
+Students must be able to demonstrate effective and professional oral and written communication and documentation.

+KRD 2.2 The curriculum must provide principles and techniques of effective counseling methods.
+KRD 2.2a.
+Students must be able to demonstrate counseling techniques to facilitate behavior change.

+KRD 2.3 The curriculum must include opportunities to understand governance of dietetics practice, such as the Scope of Dietetics Practice and the Code of Ethics for the Profession of Dietetics; and interdisciplinary relationships in various practice settings.

+KRD 2.3a.
+Students must be able to apply professional guidelines to a practice scenario.
+KRD 2.3b.
+Students must be able to identify and describe the roles of others with whom the registered dietitian collaborates in the delivery of food and nutrition services.

+Upon completion of the SP, graduates are able to:

+CRD 2.1 Practice in compliance with current federal regulations and state statutes and rules, as applicable and in accordance with accreditation standards and the Scope of Dietetics Practice and Code of Ethics for the Profession of Dietetics

+CRD 2.2 Demonstrate professional writing skills in preparing professional

+CRD 2.3 Design, implement and evaluate presentations to a target audience

+CRD 2.4 Use effective education and counseling skills to facilitate behavior change

+CRD 2.5 Demonstrate active participation, teamwork and contributions in group settings

+CRD 2.6 Assign patient care activities to DTRs and/or support personnel as appropriate.

+CRD 2.7 Refer clients and patients to other professionals and services when needs are beyond individual scope of practice

+CRD 2.8 Apply leadership skills to achieve desired outcomes

+CRD 2.9 Participate in professional and community organizations (see tip, below)

+CRD 2.10 Establish collaborative relationships with other health professionals and support personnel to deliver effective nutrition services.

-- personnel to facilitate individual and organizational goals - SP 2.12 Demonstrate professional attributes such as advocacy, customer focus, risk taking, critical thinking, flexibility, time management, work prioritization and work ethic within various organizational cultures - SP 2.13 Perform self assessment, develop goals and objectives and prepare a draft portfolio for professional development as defined by the Commission on Dietetics Registration negotiation skills while respecting life experiences, cultural diversity and educational background
+CRD 2.11 Demonstrate professional attributes within various organizational cultures

+CRD 2.12 Perform self assessment, develop goals and objectives and prepare a draft portfolio for professional development as defined by the Commission on Dietetic Registration

+CRD 2.13 Demonstrate negotiation skills